About Jeff Leitner

-• As Innovator in Residence at the University of Southern California, he designed and launched the nation's doctorate in social innovation.
+• As Innovator in Residence at the University of Southern California, I designed and launched the nation's first doctorate in social innovation.

-• As Co-founder of UX for Good, he has worked with the Dalai Lama Center for Peace and Education to build a program integrating mindfulness into public education and with partners in Rwanda to create a model for genocide museums that turns visitors into activists.
+• As Co-founder of UX for Good, I've worked with the Dalai Lama Center for Peace and Education to build a program integrating mindfulness into public education and with partners in Rwanda to create a model for genocide museums that turns visitors into activists.

-• As a Fellow at New America, he collaborated with the OECD to develop the first-ever sequence for achieving all of the United Nations Sustainable Development Goals.
+• As a Fellow at New America, I collaborated with the OECD to develop the first-ever sequence for achieving all of the United Nations Sustainable Development Goals.

-He developed the first norms-based approach to social change, which he detailed in his book See Think Solve.
-He has lectured and spoken about his work at Harvard's Graduate School of Design, Stanford's d.school, and the World Government Summit in Dubai.
-His work has been featured in publications such as Fast Company, Forbes, Harvard Business Review, Inc., and The Chronicle of Philanthropy.
+I developed the first norms-based approach to social change, detailed in my book See Think Solve.
+I speak and run workshops on the unwritten rules that govern how organizations actually behave — and how to use them to drive change and innovation.
+Speaking venues include Harvard's Graduate School of Design, Stanford's d.school, and the World Government Summit in Dubai.
+My work has been featured in Fast Company, Forbes, Harvard Business Review, Inc., and The Chronicle of Philanthropy.

 What People Say